tayoso2/best-ml-practices/README.md

 ####	PRC AUC

 PRC is short for "Precision Recall Curve".
 You can use this plot to make an educated decision when it comes to the classic precision/recall dilemma.
-Obviously, the higher the recall the lower the precision.
+At a certain point, the higher the recall the lower the precision.
 Knowing **at which recall your precision starts to fall fast** can help you choose the threshold and deliver a better model.

 <u>Application</u>

 - when you want to **communicate precision/recall decision** to other stakeholders
 - when you want to **choose the threshold that fits the business problem**.
 - when your data is <u>**heavily imbalanced**</u>.
 As mentioned before, it was discussed extensively in this [article by Takaya Saito and Marc Rehmsmeier](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4349800/).
-The intuition is the following: since PR AUC focuses mainly on the positive class (PPV and TPR) it cares less about the frequent negative class.
+The intuition is the following: since PR AUC focuses mainly on the positive class (PPV and TPR), it cares less about the frequent negative class.
 - when **you care more about positive than negative class**.
 If you care more about the positive class and hence PPV and TPR you should go with Precision-Recall curve and PR AUC (average precision).[4]